Santa Monica neighborhoods: Ocean Park neighborhood

-Located in the southwest corner of Santa Monica, from the beach to Lincoln Boulevard and between Pico Boulevard and the southern city limits, is the Ocean Park neighborhood, also known as SOOP (South Of Ocean Park), and together with the northern portion of Venice, as Dogtown.
-This neighborhood has a mix of older smaller homes, apartment buildings, large homes near the beach and condos.
-Several condo towers are located along the beach.
-The area has a beachy, artsy feel similar in manner to its neighbor Venice Beach.
-Many Santa Monica residents come to shop/browse on Main Street, home of many boutiques and restaurants.
+Many Santa Monica residents come to shop/browse on Main Street, home of many boutiques, bars, and restaurants.
 Main Street also hosts a weekly farmer's market on Sundays.
 SMASH (an alternative school) and John Muir elementary schools are located in the neighborhood.
 Olympic High, an alternative high school, is also located in the area.
 The neighborhood association is Ocean Park Association.